emanuelpalm/en-signature-chains-poc/README.md

   in the same `.json` file as the static user data already mentioned.
 - __Definitions are ignored during verification__.
 One primary reason for using the Signature Chain data structure is being able to verify the predecessor and definitions of each record.
 Currently, however, definitions are not verified.
+The current state could be be assumed to imply that all token definitions are well-known to all participants.
 - __Predecessors cannot be configured.__ Rather, any previous exchange between the same two parties is always chosen as the predecessor of any new exchange.
-- __Tokens cannot be given away for nothing.__ Currently, there is no well-defined way of specifying that nothing is wanted or given, which means that unless a special token representing nothing is specified, there is no way for any party to give things away for free.

 ## Code Organization